Ed-Fi-Exchange-OSS/LMS-Toolkit/docs/installing-the-extension.md

    entry under `Scripts`, just as done in step 3 above.
 7. Restart the web site in IIS.

+## Client Authorization

+To access the LMSX resources, API Clients need to have the "LMS Vendor" or "Ed-Fi Sandbox" claimset that is created by the installation process.
+The "SIS Vendor" claimset, by default, is insufficient.
+To access the LMSX descriptors, the client will instead need the "Ed-Fi Sandbox" or the "Bootstrap Descriptors and EdOrgs" permission.
+See _Bulk-Loading Default Descriptors_ below for additional notes on how to create an API client key and secret.

 ## Loading Descriptors

 ### Manually Loading Descriptors